delphicventurescode/AMPES_myPESTLERepo/Data_and_Decisions__Section_C/4b_Announcements_of_Dec_1_2025/README.md

 - 70 like *both*

 **Question:**
-If a student is chosen at random, what is the probability they like marketing **and** finance?
+If a student is chosen at random, what is the probability they like marketing **or** finance?

 ---